 The devil thus embeds his lie about the bridges over the sixth bolgia of Malebolge into his truthful account of the earthquake that accompanied the Crucifixion.
 The larger truth to which he attaches his falsehood makes his lie compelling and assures the success of his deceit.
-Malacoda’s account is so truthful, so “historical,” that he dates Dante’s journey by telling us the precise number of years that have passed since Christ harrowed Hell and the infernal “ruine” were first formed (see Inferno 12):
+Malacoda’s account is so truthful, so “historical,” that he dates Dante’s journey by telling us the precise number of years that have passed since Christ harrowed Hell and the infernal “ruine” were first formed (for the ruine, see Inferno 12):

 Ier, più oltre cinqu’ore che quest’otta, mille dugento con sessanta sei anni compié che qui la via fu rotta.
 (Inf.
 21.112-114)

 Five hours from this hour yesterday, one thousand and two hundred sixty-six years passed since that roadway was shattered here.